 Through bi-monthly meetings, artist journals and (online) practice sessions with the local dance communities, the building blocks for soft skill development in dance practice are being identified.

-In June 2021 a two day online gathering was hosted by partner organization Dansatelier Rotterdam, where the research could be deepened and a first encounter could be made with local artists to better understand the needs for the future digital handbook.
+In June 2021 a two day online gathering was hosted by partner organization Dansateliers Rotterdam, where the research could be deepened and a first encounter could be made with local artists to better understand the needs for the future digital guidebook.

 In August 2021, hosted by partner organization Centro per la Scena Contemporanea in Bassano del Grappa, Italy, we were able to gather in person for the first time in order to coordinate the work of the project.
 Alongside meetings around administrative and financial issues, over the course of three days we engaged in the physical practices of the projects’ artists/educators and reflected together on the key themes of the project.
 We also addressed challenges dance institutions and practitioners have to face due to pandemic restrictions and how this may affect the work on the project and each partner’s responsibilities in the collaborative work process.